A couple sits in an office talking with another man behind his desk

 Choose a card that matches your needs

-In the end you’ll want to narrow your search down to cards that both fit your lifestyle and needs, and cards for which you’ll have a good chance of being accepted.
+You’ll want to narrow your search down to the right credit card for your lifestyle, for which you’ll have a good chance of being accepted.
 When you’re just beginning to build your credit, look into cards that require little or no credit history.
-The best first-time credit card for you may be a secured card or student credit card.
-If you have an established credit history, consider what you want out of a rewards credit card and apply for cards that make the most sense for your lifestyle and spending habits.

-• Secured Cards: secured credit card can help those with no credit or poor credit.
-These cards require a refundable security deposit in exchange for a line of credit.
-If cardholders later qualify for a regular, unsecured card, they can get their deposit back.
+• Secured cards: A secured credit card may be able to help those with no credit or bad credit build credit history with responsible use.
+These cards require a deposit to secure the credit limit.
+If cardmembers later qualify for an unsecured card, they can get their deposit back.

-• Student Cards: Getting a student credit card will require submitting proof that you’re a student, but doesn’t require any security deposit.
-These cards typically offer rewards in a variety of categories.
+• Student cards: Getting a student credit card typically requires proof that you’re a student, but it doesn’t require any security deposit.
+Student credit cards may offer rewards.

-• Rewards Cards: Credit card rewards are a great way to turn your everyday spending go further.
-Choose a rewards card that matches your habits and goals—whether it’s a travel credit card that earns you airline miles, or a cash back credit card that earns rewards on purchases at gas stations and restaurants.
+• Rewards cards: Credit card rewards are a great way to increase your purchasing power.
+Choose a rewards card that matches your goals—whether it’s a travel credit card that earns you airline miles, or a cash back credit card that earns rewards on each eligible purchase.

-You’ve studied your credit score and more.
-You’ve narrowed it down to your credit card of choice.
+You’ve studied your credit score and found the right credit card for your lifestyle.
 Now it’s time to apply.
-Here’s what to expect during the actual application process.
+Here’s what to expect during the application process.

 What you need to apply